highkeyenglish/highkeyenglish.github.io/_pages/about.md

 Hi there!
 Feel free to browse all my teaching and learning resources here.
 I'm continually adding to this little project, so please contact me at <b>hazel@highkeyenglish.com</b> if you have any tips/suggestions!

 I have a degree in English and French, have been a private English tutor since 2022 and have also taught abroad.
 I love making teaching resources that are super informative and visually interesting.
-Your support is much appreciated <3
+Your support is much appreciated! 💞